cozie-app/cozie-apple-website/docs/4_deployment/deployment.md

 ### Participant scheduling
 Scheduling and coordination with participants can be surprisingly time-intensive.
 Reasons are no-shows, no responses, postponed appointments, and similar issues.
 There is not much that can be done about that aside from being mentally prepared for some delays.

+To accommodate any unforeseen eventualities, we recommend a soft start of the deployment and slowly increasing the number of simultaneously enrolled participants over time.

 ## Onboarding
 Onboarding is the process of enrolling a participant into your experiment.
 This can include the following:
 * Explaining the purpose of your experiment